moderndatacompany/dataos.info/docs/products/data_product/how_to_guides/build.md

 # How to build a Data Product?

 Data Product is build by the Data Product Developers.
 This section involves the building phase of the Data Product right from data connection to defining SLOs.
-DataOS provides flexible ways to build the data product.
+DataOS provides flexible ways to build the Data Product.
 You can create the Data Product from scratch or reuse the existing one as per requirements.
-You can explore the Data Products in the [Data Product Hub](/interfaces/data_product_hub/), an interface that lists all the existing data product information.
+You can explore the Data Products in the [Data Product Hub](/interfaces/data_product_hub/), an interface that lists all the existing Data Product information.

 Let’s see the steps for building a Data Product: